-The first piece of advice that we got from our business journalism professor in J-school was to forget all economic theories about the markets.
+The first piece of advice that we got from our business journalism professor in J-school was to forget all economic theories about markets.
 It was an odd piece of wisdom.
 I disregarded it and borrowed the Principles of Economics by Gregory Mankiw from a colleague.
-I never got around to reading the book.
-But, I learned the inherent truth of my professor’s advice.
+I never got around to reading the book because of a packed grad school calendar.
+But, as I started writing about market highs and lows, I learned the inherent truth of my professor’s advice.

-The markets are rarely rational or efficient.
-Take a look at market performance since the beginning of this year.
-Even as indicators pointed to a decline in economic health, the markets swung to new highs.
+Markets are rarely rational or efficient.
+Take a look at their performance since the beginning of this year.
+Even as indicators pointed to a decline in economic health, the stock market swung to new highs.
 “Traders have already priced the decline,” I was told by seasoned experts.
-However, the markets barely budged, when ECB chief Mario Draghi exceeded its expectations and unleashed a bazooka of stimulus and negative interest rates.
+But the same market barely nudged, when ECB chief Mario Draghi exceeded expectations and unleashed a bazooka of stimulus and negative interest rates.

 With a recommendation from Warren Buffett, arguably the sharpest investor in the markets for the latest 50 years.
 Benjamin Graham’s The Intelligent Investor is the definitive guide to stock market investing.
-But, Graham wrote the book in 1949.
-This was a time when the market was small and had a bad rep. The book’s premise of a rational market and promise of sustained returns attracted investors and investing grew into a discipline.
+But Graham wrote the book in 1949.
+This was a time when the market was small, susceptible to manipulation, and had a bad rep. The book’s premise of a rational market and promise of sustained returns attracted investors and investing grew into a discipline.

-Mankiel, who is a professor, starts by providing a brief rundown of major theories in investing.
+Malkiel, who was a professor at Princeton, starts by providing a brief rundown of major theories in investing.
 There is the fundamental analysis theory, which relies on a study of the company’s business foundations, such as the market size and its future prospects, to determine long term investment potential.
 He also outlines four rules for investing and proceeds to demolish them in succeeding paragraphs.

-For example, Mankiel shows that projection of future earnings for a company can change depending on the duration of projection of those earnings.
-As an example, IBM was heavily underpriced, when its earnings were projected forward by ten years back in the 1980s.
+For example, Malkiel shows that projection of future earnings for a company can change depending on the duration of projection of those earnings.
+An example: IBM was heavily underpriced, when its earnings were projected forward by ten years back in the 1980s.
 However, it became overpriced when the duration of projection was extended to twenty years.
 In reality, the IBM stock drastically underperformed the market during the 1990s and the Armonk-based company was forced to change its business model from product to services to survive.

-Mankiel has most fun with this theory.
-He disparages the theory completely and relates an experiment that he conducted with students.
+Malkiel has most fun with this theory.
+He disparages it completely and relates an experiment that he conducted with students.
 In the experiment, he asked students to construct the chart of a hypothetical stock using a fair toss coin.
 For each successive trading day, the closing stock price would be determined by the flip of a fair coin.
-As it turned out, the chart looked fairly similar to a trader’s chart and, according to Mankiel, even displayed similar cycles.
+As it turned out, the chart looked fairly similar to a trader’s chart and, according to Malkiel, even displayed similar cycles.

-In the following chapters, Mankiel examines other theories and actors related to the business of stock investing.
-For example, he cites correlation theories that have proved that the indicator most closely correlated with the S&P 500 index is the volume of butter production in Bangladesh.
+In the following chapters, Malkiel examines other theories and actors related to the business of stock investing.
+The correlation theory aims to identify the indicator most closely correlated with the S&P 500 index.
+This turns out to be the volume of butter production in Bangladesh.
 He also puts analysts through the grinder.
 “To be sure, when an analyst says “buy” he may mean “hold” and when he says “hold,” he probably means this as a euphemism for “dump this piece of crap as soon as possible,” he writes.

 All of this then begs the following question: